Initial Child Protection Conferences

 - Meeting the Conference Chair prior to conference;

-- Agreeing that the social worker, or any other professional, expresses their views.
+- Agreeing that the Lead Practitioner, or any other professional, expresses their views.

 In the exceptional circumstances where it may be necessary to exclude one or more family members from part or all of a conference the request to exclude or restrict a parent's participation should be discussed with the Conference Chair and confirmed in writing if possible at least 3 days in advance.